Chlorine Electron Configuration and Atomic Orbital Diagram

 The electron configuration of chlorine refers to the arrangement of electrons in the chlorine atom’s orbitals.
 It describes how electrons are distributed among the various atomic orbitals and energy levels, and provides a detailed map of where each electron is likely to be found.

-Electron arrangement of Chlorine through orbit
+Electron arrangement of Chlorine through Bohr Model

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
 He provided a model of the atom in 1913 and provided a complete idea of orbit in that model.